cablelabs/micronets/docs/operation/pi-offboarding.md

-## Offboarding a Pi device from a MICRONET
+## Removing a Pi device from a Micronet
 This removes all subscriber credentials from the Pi device.
 ### for NCCoE Build 3

 #### Prerequsites:
 - A Raspberry Pi with the `proto-pi` software installed & configured:

   [Installation Guide - Pi](docs/install/pi-test-device.md)

 #### Instructions: